 - New link anchor tracking

-- Disavow if necessary
+- Disavow via Google Disavow Tool if necessary

 Anchor text provides valuable context for both users and search engines.
 For internal links, use descriptive, helpful text that naturally includes relevant keywords.
-For backlinks, prioritize building a natural profile with mostly branded and varied anchors.
+For backlinks, prioritize a natural profile with mostly branded and varied anchors.